 Dallas’s speech was met with thunderous (pun intended) applause; this applause grew even louder as the awards ceremony officially commenced.
 The ORBIEs were awarded in 6 categories: Nonprofit, Corporate, Enterprise, Large Enterprise, Global, and Super Global.
 Judges received over 125 nominations, and they narrowed their finalists to five people per category.

 Each winner expressed gratitude toward their teammates, companies, and fellow CIOs.
-They spoke of the importance of technology and the need to continue supporting one another, not just on a company level, but as leaders in the tech community.
+They spoke of the importance of technology and the need to continue supporting one another.
+And they didn’t mean solely on a company level, but also, as leaders in the tech community.